Close

 • Victims can receive assistance when applying for transitional compensation, if applicable.

-If you are a victim and are concerned that your spouse or partner may find out that you are seeking help for abuse, contact your nearest FAP office to connect with a domestic abuse victim advocate or your reach out to your health care provider.
-They can help you consider what type of report is best for you; if, when and/or how to make a report and can assist you in accessing additional services.
+If you are a victim and are concerned that your spouse or partner may find out that you are seeking help for abuse, contact your nearest FAP office to connect with a domestic abuse victim advocate or reach out to your health care provider.
+They can help you consider what type of report is best for you, as well as if, when and/or how to make a report, and can assist you in accessing additional services.

 Victims may also decide to seek help outside the military, where stricter confidentiality rules may apply pursuant to federal, state and local laws and policies.
 Shelters and agencies in your area can help you consider your options.